These awesome female activists are working to improve everything from working conditions to environment.

 4. Annie Lennox: Fierce Humanist

 A huge supporter of human rights, she’s backed Amnesty International for decades, campaigning especially hard for Tibetan, Burmese and Palestinian rights.
 Mainly, she is active in HIV/AIDS causes in Africa, and in June 2010, Lennox was named as a UNESCO Goodwill Ambassador for AIDS.
 But she also works with other organisations such as Oxfam the British Red Cross.
-Women’s health is another key focus of her activism – especially since HIV is a leading cause of death amongst women of reproductive age – and she’s travelled around the world to see how women and girls live, and to see what she can do to help with issues such as death in childbirth, rape and violence against women.
+She’s also one of the most vocal female activists for women’s health – especially since HIV is a leading cause of death amongst women of reproductive age – and she’s travelled around the world to see how women and girls live, and to see what she can do to help with issues such as death in childbirth, rape and violence against women.

 Finally, Lennox is a big eco-advocate and has supported Greenpeace for many years.
 She and her Eurythmics bandmate Dave Stewart even donated all of the profits from their Eurythmics’ 1999 Peacetour to the NGO, as well as to Amnesty International.